md5login/wudu-server/README.md

 ### Router.handler
 Is a static method that handles client requests.
-It can be set on you wudu app or directly as listener in server params:
+It can be set on your wudu app or directly as listener in server params:
 ```javascript
 import {App, Server, Router} from 'wudu-server';